reservoirpy/reservoirpy/docs/source/user_guide/learning_rules.rst

 topological order of the graph defined by the model.
 At each timesteps, online nodes are trained, called, and their updated states are given to the next nodes in the graph.

-As an example, we will train the readout layer of an ESN using FORCE learning.
+As an example, we will train the readout layer of an ESN using RLS learning.
 We first create some toy dataset: the task we need the ESN to perform is to predict the cosine form of a wave given its sine form.

 .. ipython:: python